 Side Effects: It does have side effects like other soft drinks which can cause obesity and other diseases to human beings.
 Moreover, it has many health benefits like you can take it contains antioxidants, has less caffeine than coffee, reduces the risk of heart attack, helps losing weight, boosts the immune system and many others.

 - Increases Metabolic Activities: Regular tea drinking lowers the risk of metabolic syndrome which can lead to various disease in human beings.

 - Hydrating Drink: Despite being the fact that tea contains caffeine yet it is a very good hydrating drink for body and mind.

-- Cultivation: The main factor for tea consumption in India is that it is grown in a very large scale in India like in states of Assam and many others.
-The climate is much favorable in India for growing tea and hence its consumption is also high.
-Apart from being sold in India it is also exported to various countries from India.
+- Cultivation: The main factor for tea consumption in India is that it is grown on a very large scale in India like in states of Assam and many others.
+The climate is much favourable in India for growing tea and hence its consumption is also high.
+Apart from being sold in India, it is also exported to various countries from India.

-- Alternate for Milk: Adults usually don’t love to consume milk so they can take tea with more milk inspite of milk which also provides energy to the body and contains essential nutrients that is supplied to body by milk.
+- Alternate for Milk: Adults usually don’t love to consume milk so they can take tea with more milk in spite of milk which also provides energy to the body and contains essential nutrients that are supplied to the body by milk.